 Caring Services from a Jewish Funeral Home in East Brunswick, NJ

-Mount Sinai Memorial Chapels pride ourselves on providing the best services possible to the families we serve.
+Mount Sinai Memorial Chapels pride themselves on providing the best services possible to the families we serve.
 Our Jewish funeral home is a family-owned and operated business.
 We take pride in serving East Brunswick and our surrounding communities of Monroe Township, Marlboro, Manalapan, and Princeton, New Jersey.
-We are a family-owned and operated business, established in the early 1980’s, and VOTED THE BEST JEWISH FUNERAL HOME in central new jersey by the readers of the home news tribune.
+We are a family-owned and operated business, established in the early 1980s, and voted as THE BEST JEWISH FUNERAL HOME in central new jersey by the readers of the home news tribune.
 Our dedicated staff is trained to help you prepare for the future, guide you through a loss of a loved one, the unique stages of mourning in the Jewish tradition, and everything in between.
-You may call us at (732) 390-9199 or reach us through our contact form here.
+You may call us at (732) 390-9199 for more information.

 Whether you are planning a full traditional Jewish funeral, or you want a custom service instead, we are here to help.
 We understand the Jewish customs and traditions, and our team is available to support you with anything that you need.